 Chris Saul, Senior Partner, Slaughter and May

 Openwork is a UK-wide network of over 700 financial advice firms, comprising over 2,200 advisers.
-It is backed by the worldwide Zurich group.
 In 2005 The Openwork Foundation, which is funded and supported by Openwork staff and advisers, was set up to support charitable causes.
 Every three years, Openwork’s staff and advisers vote for a charity to support through the Openwork Foundation.
-We are delighted that from 2012 to 2014, they have chosen to support the Princess Royal Trust for Carers.
-The staff and advisers will support the Trust through regular giving, as well as supported fundraising events – this year’s highlight being a cycle challenge in India.
+We are delighted that from 2012 to 2016, they have chosen to support Carers Trust.
+The staff and advisers will support the Trust through regular giving, as well as supported fundraising events – this year’s highlight being an overseas cycle challenge.

 The Openwork Foundation will support the Trust with £50,000 per annum to fund two grant programmes aimed at supporting young carers.
 The first is Opening Doors, which will help to identify Young Carers, and the second is for respite breaks for Young Carers.
 In addition to their generous donation to the Trust, the staff at Openwork’s office in Swindon have for many years worked closely with the Swindon Carers Centre.